 Gilmour led the Maple Leafs in scoring with 127 and 111 points in each of the previous two seasons; both ending with losses in the Western Conference Final.
 He would remain as captain until 1997 when he is traded to the New Jersey Devils, along with Dave Ellett, for Jason Smith, Steve Sullivan and the rights to Alyn McCauley.

 He is traded back to Toronto, by the Montreal Canadiens, for a sixth-round draft pick.
-He only played in one game after the trade and retired prior to the 2003-04 season.
+He only played in one game after the trade and retired before the 2003-04 season.
 He scored 131 goals and 452 points in 393 total games with the Maple Leafs.

 The Wheeling, Dealing Rangers